 Video: Energy Saving Heater

 I love multitasking!
-This Pelonis PSH750G Table Circulation Fan with Heating Function means loads of options for keeping baby’s sleeping room warm and well-circulated in the bleak midwinter.
+This PELONIS Portable 2 in 1 Vortex Heater with Air Circulation Fan means loads of options for keeping baby’s sleeping room warm and well-circulated in the bleak midwinter.

 2 Products in 1– It’s a fan!
 No, it’s a heater!
 It’s both!
 Let’s look at both the capabilities:

 - Heater mode- You can have a 1500 watt electric heater.
 It has both a high (full 1500 watt) and a low (900 watt) setting.
 The high setting can heat the whole room, while the low setting provides focused heat.
-It heats to a max of 85 degrees and has an intuitive thermostat dial.
+It heats to 70 degrees quickly and has a digital thermostat.

 - Fan mode- This 2 setting fan can blow hard or soft.
 Using manual control, you can get just the right amount of air.
 It uses aerodynamic blades and vortex technology for superior circulation and power.

-Getting Heat Where You Need It– This unit is only 10 inches and it’s totally portable.
+Getting Heat Where You Need It– This unit is only 11 inches and it’s totally portable.
 You can grab the handle on the cool touch housing to take the fan wherever you need it, whether it’s the nursery at night or a playroom during the day.
+The wide angle base helps you tilt it to where you need heat.

 Safety– This safe heater is ETL certified for safe in-home use.
 It has an auto-off feature to prevent overheating.
 A final safety feature is an automatic tip-over shut off to protect the people and places you love.

-Somewhat Lacking– At this price level, I would hope for a quieter fan and a more accurate thermostat.
+Somewhat Lacking– At this price level, I would hope for a quieter fan and a higher, more accurate thermostat.
 It uses a lot of energy and makes a fair amount of noise, but it’s tolerable if you aren’t running it 24/7.
-And don’t let the photo deceive you, there is no remote control for this space heater.
+And there is no remote control for this space heater.

 You can buy one product to keep the nursery comfortable in both winter and summer, and this heater fan is that product.